-BMO Field Capacity – Tournament Setup and Ticket Info
+BMO Field Capacity and Layout Guide

 BMO Field capacity for World Cup 2026 is about 45,000 after Toronto Stadium’s temporary seating expansion.
 The number matters because Toronto hosts six matches, including Canada’s opening match and one Round of 32 fixture.
 Fans should treat capacity as a ticket-planning clue, not a guarantee of availability.